Medical Schools in Nevada: How to Get In (2024)

 Part 3: Nevada medical school profiles

-Deciding which schools to apply to and determining which programs best suit your needs involves more than just cost and class sizes.
-With a greater understanding of the particulars of each school and their statistics, let’s take a look at what each individual school brings to the table.
+Deciding which schools to apply to and determining which programs best suit your needs involves more than just looking at cost and class sizes.
+In this section we explore the particulars of the three Nevada medical schools.

 University of Nevada Las Vegas School of Medicine

-The Kirk Kerkorian School of Medicine at the University of Nevada Las Vegas has a unique MD program broken into 3 phases.
-The first phase utilizes “problem-based learning” where students will explore patient cases that replicate the real-world scenarios of active physicians.
+The Kirk Kerkorian School of Medicine at the University of Nevada Las Vegas offers a unique curriculum that is broken into 3 phases.
+The first phase—Foundations—utilizes “problem-based learning” in which students analyze patient cases that simulate the real-world scenarios of active physicians.

-The second phase is what they call a Longitudinal Interleaved Clerkship organized into 6 clerkships with units divided into 2-week increments engaged in a particular specialty.
-They aim to help alleviate the problem of forgetting new information common in a traditional learning format of larger specialty blocks where students progress only after completing each block.
+The second phase—Clerkships—is organized into 6 clerkships with units divided into 2-week increments engaged in a particular specialty.
+This format aims to alleviate the problem of forgetting new information, which is common in traditional learning formats in which students move through speciality blocks one at a time.

 For now, learning is primarily done in Building B, a high-tech environment featuring a health sciences library, study group rooms and a virtual anatomy lab.
 A new, even more high-tech building is currently under construction.

-For those considering applying to UNLV, it’s recommended that you take advantage of their pre-med advising information sessions to help ascertain the probability of success of your application.
+For those considering applying to UNLV, it’s recommended that you take advantage of their pre-med advising information sessions to learn what they are looking for and ascertain your probability for success.

 University of Nevada Reno School of Medicine

-Nestled amongst the Sierra Nevada mountains, the University of Nevada Reno School of Medicine (UNR) has been training MDs since its humble beginnings as a community medical school since 1969.
+Nestled amongst the Sierra Nevada mountains, the University of Nevada Reno School of Medicine (UNR) has been training MDs since its humble beginnings as a community medical school in 1969.

-Small class sizes are a hallmark of their approach to learning, only accepting 70 new students each year.
-If you’re looking for individualized attention on your journey to a white coat, UNR could be just the place for you.
-Keep in mind that its small class sizes mean it can be very selective.
+Small class sizes are a hallmark of their approach to learning, and they only accept 70 new students each year.
+If you’re looking for individualized attention on your journey to a white coat, UNR could be an excellent fit.
+Keep in mind, though, that small class sizes make UNR very selective when it comes to admissions.

-UNR offers dual degree programs in addition to their MD concentration allowing students to enhance their skills based on possible future career paths.
+UNR offers dual degree programs in addition to their MD concentration, allowing students to explore a wide variety of career paths.
 Students can choose to combine their MD with an MPH, MBA or PhD.

-Additionally, students make a difference to rural and underserved communities in northern Nevada by working in the Student Outreach Clinic providing services free of charge to people who would otherwise not be able to afford it.
-Gaining real-world experience under the guidance of a practicing physician is a core part of UNR’s education.
+Additionally, students have excellent opportunities to make a difference in the community by working at the Student Outreach Clinic.
+This clinic provides free services to people who would otherwise not be able to afford it.

-UNR also operates a Learning and Wellness Support Center to assist medical students with everything from academic issues to physical and mental health.
-The stresses and strains of maintaining a healthy work-life balance while in medical school can feel overwhelming but with their counseling, tutoring and exam workshop services, it’s much more manageable.
+UNR also operates a Learning and Wellness Resource Center to assist medical students with everything from academic issues to physical and mental health.
+It can be difficult to maintain a healthy work-life balance while in medical school.
+The Learning and Wellness Resource Center provides counseling, tutoring and exam workshop services that make the medical school journey more manageable.

 Touro University Nevada